dfsp-spirit/brainview-rs/README.md

 cargo run
 ```

-Note that you need the neuroformats-rs repo in the same directory as it is currently loaded from there.
-(Yes, this is WIP.)

 This will open a 3D window and show a rotating brain mesh, with vertex colors representing cortical thickness:

 ![Vis](./resources/web/brainview-rs.jpg?raw=true "Brain visualizationin Rust.")

+Note that you need the `neuroformats-rs` repo on the same directory level as it is currently loaded from a relative local path, not from crates.io.
+(Yes, this crate is really WIP.)
+If compilation fails with complaints about missing rust version features, your Rust toolchain is too old and you need to update it by running `rustup update`.